aedans/proton/README.md

 Proton is currently very early in development and is unsuitable for use.
 There is very little documentation, and pretty much everything is subject to change.
-Feel free to poke around in the code, but don't expect things to be configurable, be fast, or even work like they're supposed to.
+Feel free to poke around in the code, but don't expect things to be configurable, fast, or even work like they're supposed to.

 Contributing